 Notice something missing, incorrect or that could be improved?
 Please get in touch (firstname.lastname@example.org) and we’ll look into adding it.

-The first one (a) is known as ‘cycle life’, and is arguably the most confusing specification that you might come across when perusing battery products.
+The first one (a) is known as ‘cycle life’, and is arguably the most confusing specifications that you might come across when perusing battery products.
 Cycle life refers to the number of times the battery can be charged/discharged over its lifetime, and is usually tied to the product’s warranty.
 The cycle life for different battery products varies wildly: on the low end, you may see some batteries that are only under warranty for 1,000 cycles, while on the high end there are some with cycle lives over 10,000.
 If a battery storage product has a 10-year warranty and a cycle life of 7,300, then you can expect to fully charge/discharge the battery twice daily for the full 10 year duration.

 Enphase Energy’s AC Battery has a warrantied cycle life of 7,300 cycles.